ADC-GDIT-Spring-2025/Backend/README.md

 ## Testing the Llama chatbot for backend use
-There is a Python script called `test_llama.py` which is used to test a successful connection to our llama model.
+There is a Python script called `test_llama.py` within the Llama folder which is used to test a successful connection to our llama model.

 ### Setup for the script
 - Make sure you have the virtual environment activated by running the bash command at the top of this README.